 For example: Speech and Language Therapy, Physiotherapy, Children’s Community Nursing team or the Child and Adolescent Mental Health Services.

 Where to go

 Anyone can refer to the service.
 However referral information is used to make a decision about whether we are the right people to be involved, or where and when a child should be seen.
 So it is best to talk to your child’s Health Visitor, nursery or school as they have some guidelines (staged pathway) and advice about what we need to know.

 - Other notes

-We see children aged 0-16, 18 if in a special school.
+We see children aged 0-18, and up to 25 if they have an EHCP.
 Children must have a Stoke on Trent (or North Staffordshire) GP